 - Allows aggregations

 Rockset provides a free model to its users who are considered best for prototyping.
 It provides a $0.7989 per hour plan for better production rates.
 You can purchase your custom stream as well.

-Apache Kafka provides a streaming database from multiple source systems.
-Kafka proposes to have the below-mentioned features for its streaming databases:
+Apache Kafka provides a streaming database from multiple source systems, offering the following:

 - Real-time analysis of big data streams

 - Tracking of IoT data

 You can download the Kafka software by heading over to their site.